Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/benenden-school--11-plus--maths--2020--sample-paper-1_pr_prpcc.md

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>Bahia has arranged to meet her friend Emma at $15{:}30$, at a coffee shop which is five minutes’ walk from the station in Greyton.
+<pre class='language-latex'><code class='language-latex'>Bahia has arranged to meet her friend Emma at $15{:}30$, at a coffee shop which is five minutes' walk from the station in Greyton.
 <emptyline>
 She has to catch a train in Aliston.
 <emptyline>